 When prioritising tasks, complete the most pressing jobs first to capitalise on high energy in the morning.
 Set aside time to respond to emails instead of allowing your inbox to dictate how you spend your day.
 Urgent mails and calls are (obviously) the exception.

 Although it’s seen as a positive attribute, multitasking isn’t always key to increasing efficiency.
-In fact, psychologists say there’s no such thing as multitasking – our brains simply switch from task to task at a rapid pace.
-This results in lost time and productivity.
+Switching from task to task at a rapid pace can often result in lost time and productivity.
 Committing to finishing a single task before moving onto the next is a better, more constructive habit to form.

 Online videos and phone notifications can also be distracting.
 Instead of checking social media every five minutes, limit it to every two to three hours (or longer) instead.